Technical docs

 ```text https://{api-domain}/webhooks/slack/events/{organizationId}/{employeeId} ```

-2. Create a Slack App
+2. Create the Slack App from the manifest

 - Open Slack API `Your Apps`.

-- Choose the customer's Slack workspace.
+- Pick the customer's Slack workspace.

 Use one dedicated Slack App per AI Teammate.
 Alloy uses the Slack bot user ID to prevent the same bot identity from being connected to multiple AI Teammates.